 As comrade Mugabe briefly recalled in his edifying speech recently, as he passed on the mantle of the African Union to president Debby: ‘we used to be one.
 One’s independence was not complete until all’s independence was.’
 That day he recalled Ben Bella and Habib Bourguiba and many fallen comrades with whom he was brought up in the cadership of the Pan-African Movement.

 We recall Comrades Kenneth Kaunda, Julius Nyerere and Yoweri Kaguta Museveni, for offering their lands as back base for anti-colonial resistance and the springboards for liberation movements.
-We salute Comrades Samora Macher and Edouardo Mondlane, whose Partido de la Vanguarda Socialista (Frelimo), supported the Zimbabweans and South Africans in fighting apartheid.
-We salute Comrades Steve Biko, Oliver Thambo and Walter Sisulu, who never compromised on the total freedom of the South African people, from the yoke of the oppressor.
+We salute Comrades Samora Macher and Edouardo Mondlane, whose Partido de la Vanguarda Socialista, Party for the socialist vanguard (Frelimo), supported the people of Zimbabwe and South Africa in fighting apartheid.
+We salute Comrades Steve Biko, Oliver Thambo and Walter Sisulu, who never compromised on the total freedom of the South African people.
+Although they were shortchanged, that fight continues, and as the Che would say, Hasta la victoria siempre, e vitória é certa…

 Today Africa is the most peaceful continent (50 out of 54 countries are internally at peace).
 Africa sustains itself and, as usual, supplies resources to the rest of the world (only 2% of its GDP is foreign aid).

 As we enter into the Agenda 2063, it is essential that we inspire ourselves from our force from within, what we call in Rwanda: Home Grown Solutions.
-You see, upon independence most of us had what it took to thrive.
+You see, upon independence most of our countries had what it took to thrive.
 The effervescence was real, so was the awareness and the heroism.
-It is real again today.
-Not only can I feel it, I can see and experience it too.
+Africa’s freedom fighters had gone to cadership school, they had a plan for a borderless, prosperous continent.
+They were systematically decimated, and in their stead, puppets were installed, Africa had missed it’s rebirth.
+The same independence zeitgeist is real again today.
+Not only can I feel it, I can see it, and when you come to Rwanda, you’ll experience it too.

 You have not been asked to apply for a visa coming to Rwanda.
 This should not come as a surprise, for the opposite is abnormal.
 When you land, look around; you will see that you are among your own.
 If you listen carefully, you might grasp some of the words in our mother tongue.
 Do not feel homesick, for your culture is the same as ours.
 And if you hear your neighbor’s story, you will be moved by the similarities to yours.

 Let’s remember the great Cheikh Anta Diop and his friend Father Alexis Kagame, of whom he said he appreciated the work, because it was exclusively in Kinyarwanda, our mother tongue.
-Here we uphold the ideals of Fanz Fannon and comrades from the Caribbean, namely Aimé Césaire and Léon Gontrand Damas.
+Here we uphold the ideals of Frantz Fannon, of Sembene Ousmane and comrades from the Caribbean, namely Aimé Césaire and Léon Gontrand Damas.
 Men of discipline and purpose, who worked tirelessly to infuse philosophy and scholarship into our struggle for resistance.
 They theorized our cause and established undisputed evidence to the strength of our character.

-To quote young Somali singer K’naan, ‘even freedom fighters long for stories of love’, so this tribute would be incomplete, If I didn’t recognize Miriam Makeba, Kuyate Sory, Hugh Masekela and Fela Kuti.
+To quote young Somali singer K’naan, ‘even freedom fighters long for stories of love’, so this tribute would be incomplete, If I didn’t recognize Miriam Makeba, Cesaria Evora, Hugh Masekela and Fela Kuti.
 They made the hardships bearable; their voices knew how to mend our broken hearts and ease our pain.

-In exile or on the battlefield, we all felt the same sensations when we heard Kayirebwa’s Umunezero… Their music is timeless, which is why almost sixty years later, we still vibrate at Joseph Kabasele (Le Grand Kalé)’s Independence cha cha…
+In exile or on the battlefield, we all felt the same sensations when we heard Kayirebwa’s Umunezero… Their music is timeless, which is why almost sixty years later, we still vibrate at Joseph Kabasele’s Independence cha cha…

-They made it so that the Spanish conquistadors, the Portuguese ‘explorers’ or the Belgian white priests, would not steal our ‘Ubuntu’ and usurp our authenticity.
+They made it so that Spanish conquistadors, Portuguese ‘explorers’ or Belgian white priests, would not steal our ‘Ubuntu’ and usurp our authenticity.

 None of them could win the Nobel or Ibrahim prizes, they were vanguard iconoclasts, whose lives were dedicated to fighting the empire, it is not from it then, that they expected gratification, but from their own people: us!

 Welcome to Rwanda.
-Here we are the children of Mutara Rudahigwa, an independence hero, who always sought to unify his people until that power was taken from him.
+Here we are the children of King Yuhi V Musinga, an independence hero, who’s famous saying: ‘Defeat is the only bad news’, meant the fight might be long and hard, but victory was on the horion.
+He refused to be baptized by colonial religions, he was exiled for it.
 We believe that Rwanda isn’t the borders of this small land, but a concept of openness and dignity: #Agaciro.
 By coming here, you are honoring us, as our dignity stems from yours.

 Rwandan folklore wants that the most valiant of us all, must die on the battlefield to redeem Rwanda’s triumph.
 We thus recall our own Fred Gisa Rwigema, whom with Sankara, left us too soon, yet redeemed Africa’s triumph and I am sure from where they are, watching upon us, we must make them proud.

 So you be warned!
-Next time you start your sentence by ‘we Africans…’, remember that it is Rwanda, an African country that realized the highest human development of this generation, just followed by China.
+Next time you start your sentence by ‘we Africans…’, remember that it is Rwanda, an African country that realized the highest human development of this generation globally, just followed by China.

 Bothers and sisters, Karibu Nyumbani, Ikaze mu Rwanda.